-Metasurfaces, thin film planar, artificial structures, have recently enabled the realization of novel electromagnetic and optical components with engineered and even unnatural functionalities.
-These include electromagnetic invisibility of objects (cloak-ing), total radiation absorption, filtering and steering of light and sound, as well as ultra-efficient, miniaturized antennas for sensors and implantable communication devices.
-Nonetheless, metasurfaces are presently non-adaptive and non-reusable, restricting their applicability to a single functionality per structure (e.g., steering light towards a fixed direction) and to static structures only.
+Metasurfaces, thin and planar artificial structures, have recently enabled the realization of novel electromagnetic and optical components with engineered and even unnatural functionalities.
+These include electromagnetic invisibility of objects (cloaking), total radiation absorption, as well as fine-grained manipulation of impinging electromagnetic emissions in terms of direction, polarity, phase and power in a frequency-selective manner.

 Nonetheless, metasurfaces do not offer a well-defined way of integration to products and interconnectivity to the Internet of Things.
 Designing and operating metasurfaces remains an extremely specialized and undocumented task, limiting their accessibility and use within the broad engineering field.

 VISORSURF proposes a hardware and software platform-the HyperSurface-that separates usability concerns from the underlying physics.

 In terms of software, the end-functionality of HyperSurfaces is described in well-defined, reusable software modules that facilitate their use from the software development realm:

 In terms of hardware, VISORSURF will design, manufacture and evaluate a variety of high-risk, high-gain exploratory prototypes, both in terms of electromagnetic behavior and embedded electronic control agents.
 These include:

 Real pilot-applications will demonstrate the HyperSurface potential to adapt to changes in their environment, to interconnect to smart control loops in the IoT world, and to make use of Information Technology (IT) programming concepts and algorithms in crafting the electromagnetic behavior of materials.

 In these contexts, the VISORSURF consortium will conduct cutting-edge inter-disciplinary research in: